-RICHMOND, VA (WWBT) - Chesterfield NAACP President L.J.
-McCoy has been charged with embezzlement and is accused of stealing money from the organization.
+CHESTERFIELD, VA (WWBT) - An embezzlement charge against Chesterfield NAACP President L.J.
+McCoy has been dismissed.

 According to a criminal complaint filed by a member of the Chesterfield NAACP leadership against McCoy: